utksrivastva/chess/README.md

 # chess

-A LLM-powered, game of chess playable on a Node.js based console.
+A LLM-powered game of chess, playable on a Node.js based console.